irissiri7/VirtualNutritionClinic/README.md

 The clinic consists of four major enteties: a dietitian, a personal trainer, a smoothiebar and, of course, the clients.
 As a user of this domain model, you get to decide the interactions between these enteties by multiple different choices displayed in the simulation.
-Every day the client health is evaluated, if the calories consumed are less than calorie need, the client loses weight.
+Every day the clients health is evaluated, if the calories consumed are less than the calorie need, the client loses weight.
 If the calories consumed exceed the calorie need, the client gains weight.
 When the client reaches normal weight he/she is discharged and a new client is admited.
 If a client drops below BMI 12 he/she is admited to the hospital.